Red-K0/NetCord_Docs/Documentation/guides/basic-concepts/sending-messages.md

 #### Google Cloud Attachments

+> [!WARNING]
+> Discord does not offer any stability guarantees for this feature so it can break without notice.

 Discord supports uploading attachments directly to Google Cloud Platform.
 This example creates an attachment uploaded directly to Google Cloud Platform with the content "Hello, Google!".

 [!code-cs[Google Cloud attachment](SendingMessages/Program.cs#L135-L144)]